-The SPARX study (Class I) enrolled 128 de novo patients and compared high and moderate-intensity treadmill exercise with wait-list control group.
-After six month of 3 days per week exercise, the results showed that the high-intensity group, exercising at 80 to 85% maximum heart rate, had lesser motor symptoms change (UPDRS motor score) compared with the usual care group98.
-The Park-in-shape trial (Class I), a home-based study, recruited 130 PD patients in Hoehn & Yahr stage ≤ 2 and they were randomized either to exercise on a stationary cycle or stretching, at least three times per week.
+The SPARX study (Class I) enrolled 128 de novo patients and compared high- and moderate-intensity treadmill exercises with a wait-list control group.
+After six month of 3 days per week exercise, the results showed that the high-intensity group, who exercised at 80 to 85% maximum heart rate, had less change in motor symptoms (UPDRS motor score) compared with the usual care group98.
+The Park-in-shape trial (Class I), a home-based study, recruited 130 PD patients in Hoehn & Yahr stage ≤ 2 who were randomized either to exercise on a stationary cycle or stretching at least three times per week.
 After the 6-month program, the MDS-UPDRS motor score change was smaller in the aerobic group, resulting in a between-group adjusted mean difference of 4.2 points favoring the cycling group99.

 Conclusion

-Aerobic exercises are effective to attenuate symptoms in PD patients in early and mild stages (Level A).
+Aerobic exercises are effective in attenuating symptoms in PD patients in early and mild stages (Level A).
 Currently, there are insufficient data to support or refute the effectiveness of aerobic exercise in moderate or advanced stages of PD.
 (Level U).

 Speech therapy

-Studies have suggested beneficial effect of speech language therapy (SLT) treatment in PD75,100 and a newly published systematic review and meta-analysis study (Class II) assessed the effect of SLT on hypokinetic dysarthria in PD patients.
-The RCT selected in this review compared different SLT in the treatment of three variables, (sound pressure level, semitone standard deviation and perceptual intelligibility).
+Studies have suggested a beneficial effect of speech language therapy (SLT) in PD75,100 and a newly published systematic review and meta-analysis study (Class II) assessed the effect of SLT on hypokinetic dysarthria in PD patients.
+The RCT selected in this review compared different SLT in the treatment of three variables, (sound pressure level, semitone standard deviation, and perceptual intelligibility).
 Results showed significant differences in favor of SLT for sound pressure level in sustained phonation tasks.
 Significant results were also observed for sound pressure level and semitone standard deviation in reading tasks.
-This meta-analysis suggests a beneficial effect of SLT for reducing hypokinetic dysarthria, improving perceptual intelligibility, sound pressure level and semitone standard deviation in PD101.
+This meta-analysis suggests a beneficial effect of SLT for reducing hypokinetic dysarthria, improving perceptual intelligibility, sound pressure level, and semitone standard deviation in PD101.

 Conclusion

-Speech therapy is possibly effective for PD patients to improve voice and dysphagia (Level C).
+Speech therapy is possibly effective in improving voice and dysphagia in PD patients (Level C).

 Occupational therapy

-Although occupational therapy (OT) is frequently prescribed in the clinical practice102 few articles have been published about this intervention in PD patients.
-In 2014, Sturkenboom et al. demonstrated the impact of OT in PD patients' daily activities102.
-In this study, 191 patients were either randomly assigned to the intervention group (n=124), which consisted of 10 weeks of home-based OT, or to the control group (n=67).
+Although occupational therapy (OT) is frequently prescribed in the clinical practice102, few articles have been published about this intervention in PD patients.
+In 2014, Sturkenboom et al. demonstrated the impact of OT in daily activities of PD patients102.
+In this study, 191 patients were randomly assigned to the intervention group (n=124), which consisted of 10 weeks of home-based OT, or to the control group (n=67).
 The primary outcome was self-perceived performance in daily activities, assessed with the Canadian Occupational Performance Measure (COPM).
-At 3 months, the intervention group had better scores on the COPM meaning that the patients had an improvement in self-perceived performance in daily activities.
+After 3 months, the intervention group had better scores on the COPM, meaning that patients improved self-perceived performance in daily activities.

 A recent review assessed the efficacy of OT intervention on quality of life in PD (Class II).
-In total 15 randomized controlled trials were selected for the systematic review and 4 of these were included in the meta-analysis.
-Both short follow-up (2 – 3 months) and longer follow-up (6-12 months) studies showed that OT interventions significantly improved the quality of life in patients with PD.
+In total, 15 randomized controlled trials were selected for the systematic review and 4 of these were included in the meta-analysis.
+Both short follow-up (2 – 3 months) and long follow-up (6-12 months) studies showed that OT interventions significantly improved the quality of life of patients with PD.
 However, the strength of the evidence should be considered moderate because of the limited number of publications available104.

 Because of the lack of high-quality studies available, further investigations are needed to make firm conclusions about OT efficacy in PD.